1/35 scale ship model USN DDG

 1/35 scale model USN DDG

-Like any and every good boat project I ignore this one occasionally.
+Any and every good boat project has to get ignored occasionally.
 But I admit I did bring along on a two week Hawaiian vacation a large stack of drawings to pore over and study.

 Score!
-High quality 1/35 scale flight deck crew figures!
+High quality 1/35 scale period-correct USN flight deck crew figures!

 The navigation bridge windows here are placeholders and will upgraded.
 The clipboard has my scale conversion chart which I used constantly.

-December: time for the second power tool, in this case a cheap sander to smooth out the Bondo I smeared into the joints.
+December 2025: Month six.
+Time for the second power tool, in this case a cheap sander to smooth out the Bondo I smeared into and onto the joints.
 I did not realize how hard dried Bondo becomes.

-Because I'm replicating the framing with pinstripe vinyl tape.
+I'm replicating the framing with 3mm wide pinstripe vinyl tape, which will be covered with 36 gauge aluminum foil - thin enough to burnish and show authentic oil canning between the frames.
+Or so I hope.
+It was the best idea that I could come up with.
 The entire hull is going to get this treatment because a perfectly smooth hull at this scale would be just..wrong.
+And so accordingly, there will also be simulated scale weld bead lines.

-Progress has slowed considerably because it's winter and my garage is effing cold.
-That's okay, I'm inside gluing together stupidly small photo etched parts onto a scale plastic kit model of a Mk 15 mod.
+Progress has slowed considerably because it's winter and now my garage is effing cold.
+And I have one of those new hybrid water heaters that makes hot water and spews out cold air.
+Great in the summer.
+Not so much in the winter.
+That's okay, I'm inside gluing together stupidly small photo etched parts onto a scale plastic kit model of a sweeeet Mk 15 mod.
 31 SeaRAM for the aft CIWS mount.

 This ship is going to have quite a few scale model crew figurines all over because why not.

-If you've made it this far and have questions OR CAN OFFER ME A TOUR OF A REAL SHIP..drop me a line and I'll get back to you.
+If you've made it this far and have questions OR CAN OFFER ME A TOUR OF A REAL SHIP at Naval Station Everett..drop me a line!